mattvenn/zero-to-asic-www/content/level_up_your_rtl.md

 type: page
 ---

-## Want to level up your RTL?
+## Want to level up your digital design?

-* 6 x 1 hour calls, one per week, time & date TODO.
+* 6 x 1 hour livestreams, Wednesdays at 20:00 CEST, starting 25th May, ending 29th June.
 * limited to 16 people
 * calls facilitated by Matt
 * expert guidance with tnt and whitequark,
-* post your questions / designs beforehand to get discussed in the call
+* post your questions / designs beforehand to get discussed in the stream
-* calls will be recorded and be available to participants after the call
+* streams will be recorded and be available to participants
 * parts of the recordings may later be published on my youtube channel

 ![digital design logo](/digitaldesigncall.png)